kunyora/kunyora-website/docs/kunyora_tutorial.md

 title: InDepth Tutorial
 ---

 In this section, we will examine a very comprehensive tutorial on using `kunyora` for a simple Javascript application. we would cover the usage of the methods exposed by the library with detailed explanations of each of its methods.
 The `Kunyora` library was built on the popular `axios` library which is its underlaying library for carrying out request.
-We also assume that you have installed the library using npm or yarn.
+We also assume that you have installed kunyora using npm or yarn.
 If you have not done so, please refer to the [installation](getting_started.md) guide to see how this is done.
-This tutorial would examine the basic usage of `kunyora` without any view library integration, so grab your laptop, seat tight and set your fingers ready to code.
+This tutorial will examine the basic usage of `kunyora` without any view library integration, so grab your laptop, seat tight and set your fingers ready to code.
 Yah!!!

 * [`Building a Simple Calculator`](kunyora_tutorial.md#building-a-simple-calculator)
 * [`Creating the basic html template for our application`](kunyora_tutorial.md#creating-the-basic-html-template-for-our-application)